dwilding/frogtab/README.md

 You can export your data at any time.
 If your browser supports [`showSaveFilePicker()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/showSaveFilePicker), you can also enable automatic backups.

+You can use Frogtab offline by running [Frogtab Local](https://github.com/dwilding/frogtab/releases) on your computer.
+Frogtab Local also enables automatic backups in any browser.

 Frogtab can't sync your data between devices.
 However, if you [register your main device](https://frogtab.com/help#registering-for-a-personal-link), the frogtab.com server creates a personal link that you can use to send tasks to your main device.

-You can use Frogtab offline by running [Frogtab Local](https://github.com/dwilding/frogtab/releases) on your computer.

 ## How your personal link works